Armani-T/Caesium/README.md

 There are only 2 built-in values: `True` (or `1`) and `False`  (or `0`).
 Caesium is case-insensitive so it will accept them in upper, lower and even mixed case.

-There is also the `random` keyword which randomly evaluates to either `True` or `False` whenever it's used.
+There is also the `random` keyword which randomly evaluates to either `True` or `False` whenever it is used.

 ```
 Cs> TRUE